-- compute the candidate solutions, (complexity of the objective function, difficulties in selection of the candidates, etc.) - ► Select the one closest to a minimum.
+- compute the candidate solutions, Complexity of the objective function, difficulties in selection of the candidates, etc. - ➤ Select the one closest to a minimum.

-(hard to decide whether a given point is a minimum (even a local one))
+It is Hard to decide whether a given point is a minimum (even a local one).
+Example: Neural networks training.